Laleia Administrative Post

-Laleia, officially Laleia Administrative Post (Posto Administrativo de Laleia, Postu administrativu Laleia), is an administrative post (and was formerly a subdistrict) in Manatuto municipality, East Timor.
+Laleia, officially Laleia Administrative Post (Posto Administrativo de Laleia, Postu administrativu Laleia), is an administrative post (and was formerly a subdistrict) in Manatuto municipality, Timor-Leste.
 Its seat or administrative centre is Haturalan.

 According to a list prepared by Afonso de Castro, governor of the colony of Portuguese Timor from 1859 to 1863, Laleia was one of 47 kingdoms in that colony at the time.